Top of page

 About

-* Exploring the Magic of Bach’s Well-Tempered Clavier I & II: Short Notes for Performers and Listeners (2022)
+Exploring the Magic of Bach’s Well-Tempered Clavier I & II: Short Notes for Performers and Listeners (2022)

-* Exploring the Magic: Short Notes on the Bach-Busoni Chaconne (2022)
+Exploring the Magic: Short Notes on the Bach-Busoni Chaconne (2022)

 More J.S.
 Bach Magic!
 Exploring the Chromatic Fantasy and Fugue BWV 903 (2023)

-* Bach’s Keyboard Partitas BWV 825-830: Not His First Rodeo (2024).
+Bach’s Keyboard Partitas BWV 825-830: Not His First Rodeo (2024)

-While heading the graduate organ degrees decades at Emory, Dr. Albrecht gave masterclasses across the country for chapters of the American Guild of Organists, teaching also at Juilliard, in Europe and Asia.
-His discography includes nine solo compact discs and he has composed twelve volumes of published Grace Notes for Organ.
+While heading the graduate organ degrees for two decades at Emory, Dr. Albrecht gave masterclasses across the country for chapters of the American Guild of Organists He also taught masterclasses at Juilliard, in Europe and Asia.

 New York’s American Organist hailed Timothy Albrecht for his "creative, fertile imagination … electric performances ...
 Lisztian virtuosity.”
 Recitals spanned Alaska to the Andes, Texas to Taiwan.
 The Frankfurter Allgemeine Zeitung cited his “ever-present artistry and virtuosity.”
 “Unforgettable, because inimitable," wrote the Darmstädter Beiträge zur neuen Musik.
 Nobel Peace Prize Winner Desmond Tutu wrote him about an upcoming performance, “I am so looking forward to that… knowing you will play as if your life depended on it!”
-He also performed organ music of Olivier Messiaen before the Dalai Lama.
+In addition, he performed organ music of Olivier Messiaen before the Dalai Lama.